Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 1. Focuses on Current Needs

-As opposed to conventional techniques that mostly depend on historical budgets, zero based budgeting starts fresh every cycle, ensuring every expense is justified based on current necessities.
+Unlike conventional techniques that mainly depend on historical budgets, zero-based budgeting starts fresh every cycle, ensuring every expense is justified based on current necessities.
 This approach eliminates waste and forces businesses to evaluate their priorities more effectively.

 Organizations can identify what truly matters by analyzing each cost line by line instead of sticking to outdated allocations.